Boxer Jose Ramirez surprises Fresno cancer patient fighting for her life - NewsBreak

 Boxer Jose Ramirez surprises Fresno cancer patient fighting for her life

 FRESNO, Calif.
-(KSEE) – On Monday, professional boxer Jose Ramirez surprised a Fresno woman who is fighting for her life.
+(KGPE) – On Monday, professional boxer Jose Ramirez surprised a Fresno woman who is fighting for her life.

 Boxing fanatic Jessica Davis was diagnosed with stage four uterus cancer in September.
 Ahead of his fight this week at the Save Mart Center, Ramirez made a stop at Davis’ house to surprise her.